thinkSRS/srsgui/docs/example.rst

 The third task uses the oscilloscope only.
 It gets the requested number of captures from user input, then repeats oscilloscope waveform capture and updates the waveform plot.
 It stops once the desired number of captures have been obtained, or when the Stop button is pressed.
-Waveforms are captured with 700000 points every 0.2 seconds over TCP/IP communcation.
+Waveforms are captured with 700000 points about every 0.2 seconds over TCP/IP communcation.

 .. literalinclude:: ../srsgui/examples/oscilloscope example/tasks/third.py